 Eligibility to access a military member’s pension depends in large part on the length of the marriage so consulting with an attorney who handles military divorces is essential to ensure you are being properly advised on this subject in particular.

-Where you can actually get divorced is an important consideration when a member of the military
+Where you can get divorced is an important consideration when a member of the military

-However, if you are a member of the military then this issue becomes a tad more complicated since it may not be clear where exactly you are a resident of.
-In Texas, you as a military member can still file for divorce in Texas even if you are living elsewhere due to your work obligations.
+However, if you are a member of the military then this issue becomes a tad more complicated since it may not be clear where exactly you are a resident.
+In Texas, you as a military member can still file for divorce even if you are living elsewhere due to your work obligations.
 The same residency requirements that we outlined above are relevant, however, if you want to qualify as a resident of Texas for divorce purposes.

 Dividing up your community estate

-Texas is a community property state meaning that your debts, assets and other property acquired during the course of your marriage are subject to division if a divorce occurs.
+Texas is a community property state meaning that your debts, assets, and other property acquired during your marriage are subject to division if a divorce occurs.
 Here is where we see state and federal law comingle for military members and their spouses.
-Federal law requires that you and your spouse to have been married for at least ten years in order to receive direct payments from your military pension.
+Federal law requires that you and your spouse have been married for at least ten years to receive direct payments from your military pension.

 The community property laws of Texas would apply to your divorce in areas such as the division of debts and assets as well as determining what (if any) of your and your spouse’s property belongs in either of your separate estates.
 That property would not be subject to division upon divorce.